 I have a pack that won't work - how can I make it work?

 Filing or replacing the V mount portion on the battery to allow it to seat lower and fully into the Plate, usually seems to be the ticket.
 Once we swapped the plastic V out from the MaxOak pack with the metal V from and IDX pack, it powered up the spectrum reliably.
 You might also note that it powered on our RED camera reliably too.

 So if you have an issue with bad connections on some packs, start by looking around and trying to replace this VMount portion from your battery.
-Or if you don't want to fiddle, just start with highly controlled, but more expensive packs with a US warranty and safe yourself the trouble.
+Or if you don't want to fiddle, just start with highly controlled, but more expensive packs with a US warranty.

 New Notes - VMount Plates from Dynacore + good news for Gold Mount folks